 The original 1997 release of Final Fantasy VII is widely considered a timeless classic and among the greatest Japanese role-playing games ever made.
-Fans have been clamouring for a remake for decades, but Square Enix looks to be delivering a complete reimagining of the game from the ground up.
+Fans have been clamouring for a remake for decades, but Square Enix has delivered a complete reimagining of the game from the ground up.

 1. A Whole New Battle System